 In an increasingly globalized economy, specialized knowledge of public international law norms and principles in the field of international trade is very important.
 For a proper study of international trade law, it is essential to address, among others, issues such as the influence of economic policy on creation and implementation of international trade law norms; the WTO and its dispute settlement system; tariffs and quantitative restrictions; the National Treatment and Most Favored Nation Treatment Principle; and the trade-related aspects of intellectual property rights.
 Those topics are analyzed in legal cases which are part of the jurisprudence of international trade law.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–250 words.

 The student will choose a case from the assigned reading and write a 3,500-word case brief in current Bluebook format.